semtidev/nextjs-gateways/README.md

-Gateways App is a practical exercise, developed in the Next.js framework, that provides a solution to any need of this type in a company.
+Gateways App is a practical exercise, developed in the Next.js framework, that provides a solution to any need of this type within a network administration project in a company.

 ## Software Requirements